 Has 2 different sized models.
 So you have to make precise measurements on your dog to get the correct size.
 Just use a size that can fit all next time…

-You get what you pay for, and this certainly applies for this particular model.
+You get what you pay for, and this certainly applies to this particular model.
 More expensive than most dog training collars in the market.
 Pay the big bucks for the big prize I guess.

 The pair of collars looks a bit like fancy belts until you try to put them on and realize that they probably wouldn’t fit your waist unless you became a stick figure.
 And let’s be real, no one wants to be a slender man.
 But you do want obedient dogs, and this will do the trick, with its flexible coverage, great battery life, and very stylish remote control.